Molting feathers: no, your duck isn’t dying

 Piles of feathers in the yard can be a sure sign that you have a molting duck in the midst!
 Jackson the duck stands in front of a pile of body feathers molted by her sister, Svetlana, lurking in the background.

 That pile of feathers doesn’t mean your duck was eaten by a predator (hopefully).
 And the missing plumage and grumpy attitude doesn’t mean anything is wrong with your duck.
-Rather, he or she is simply “molting.”
+Rather, he or she is simply molting, aka losing their feathers, which is a perfectly normal and natural phenomenon.

 Primrose, one of our ducks, molting.
 Here you can see she's lost her tail and wing feathers as part of her late summer-early fall